OfficeDev/VBA-content/VBA/Excel-VBA/articles/range-findprevious-method-excel.md

 # Range.FindPrevious Method (Excel)

 Continues a search that was begun with the **[Find](range-find-method-excel.md)** method.
 Finds the previous cell that matches those same conditions and returns a **[Range](range-object-excel.md)** object that represents that cell.
-Doesn?t affect the selection or the active cell.
+Doesn't affect the selection or the active cell.

 ## Syntax